 But the people who have come are generally from out of town; they're tourists.
 These are people who are not in the actual ceremony but just want to come down and pay respects.
 And there's a curiosity there.
 There's a seriousness.
 They felt like they had to mark the day, but it's not - I'll put it - it's not as somber as it was immediately after 9/11 and some of those anniversaries.

 CORNISH: And Robert, you live in New York.
 I wonder if over the course of the past week, you've talked to people who thought that they might - who wanted to stay away, who didn't necessarily want to be a part of this anniversary.

 SMITH: Oh, absolutely.
 Absolutely.
 I know many people left the city for the weekend.
 They felt it was a perfect time (technical difficulty) ...

 CORNISH: Robert, I think we're losing you a little bit.

 SMITH: No. I have not.
-I mean, I've toured it when it was more under construction and I was just looking down on it.
-The way it works now is there's a construction fence out.
-And these are, these waterfalls, these two footprints of the World Trade Center, are below ground so you can't really see it unless you are right in the site.
-But if you get to any of the buildings above ground zero you can look down.
+I mean, I've toured it when it was more under construction.
+And I was just looking down on it.
+The way it works now is, there's a construction fence up.
+And these are - these waterfalls, these two footprints of the World Trade Center, are below ground.
+So you can't really see it unless you are right in the site.
+But if you get to any of the buildings above ground zero, you can look down.